 The Nature Conservancy of Canada's Waterton Park Front | Alberta, Canada

-Prairie and mountain ecosystems clasp like fingers where ranches border the national park.
+Canada's Waterton Park Front is where prairie and mountain ecosystems clasp like fingers where ranches border the national park.
 People who travel south from Pincher Creek, Alberta to Waterton Lakes National Park remember the drive as one of the most beautiful in Canada.
 As you approach the entrance to the park, you first see the Rocky Mountains at a distance across rolling farmland and soft ridges.
 Gradually the mountains get closer and closer until you see the valley of the Waterton River with mountains to the west and south, almost close enough to touch.
 The mountains themselves are located within the boundaries of the park, but the aspen parkland spread out before you is mostly privately owned ranchland.

 The area is prime habitat for grizzly and black bear, cougar, wolf, moose, elk, white-tailed and mule deer.